Interstate 124: History

 The route that is now I-124 was proposed in the 1950s by then-mayor of Chattanooga P.R.
 "Rudy" Olgiati to provide a secondary access across the Tennessee River and relieve congestion, which had developed on the Market Street and Walnut Street Bridges.
 The section of highway between Martin Luther King Jr. Boulevard was built between 1955 and 1959.
 The southern portion, located between I-24 and Martin Luther King Jr. Boulevard, was built between 1961 and 1963, when that corresponding section of I-24 was built.
 The interchange with I-24, known as the "Big Scramble", was reworked in the late 1980s and early 1990s, and the I-124 signage was removed at this time.

-A major reconstruction project commenced in December 2015 to widen and modernize I-124, which will reconstruct all interchanges, provide adequate shoulders and median divider, widen the route to six lanes, and remove the S-curve at the 4th street interchange.
+A major reconstruction project commenced in December 2015 to widen and modernize I-124, which reconstructed all interchanges, provided adequate shoulders and median dividers, widened the route to six lanes, and removed the S-curve at the 4th Street interchange.
 Originally scheduled to be completed by July 2019, the project ran into multiple setbacks, which delayed the completion until January 2021.